Skip to contents

 geom_sf(data = pizzahut, col = "red")

-You can also extract polygon and line objects (if available) using the option points_only = FALSE:
+You can also extract polygon and line objects when the Nominatim API provides them, using the option points_only = FALSE:

 sol_poly <- geo_lite_sf("Statue of Liberty, NY, USA", points_only = FALSE)